futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 I followed a post on [Ewal.net][6] to get Fancybox working with Octopress.
 The only difference is that I didn't add a reference to jQuery in the head because it's already present in the default installation of Octopress.

-To add Fancybox support to your posts simply add:
+To add Fancybox support to an image simply add this to your post.
 ``` ruby
 {% img fancybox /dir/foo.jpg Title %}
 ```